-3.20 The PRA already approves the appointment of the actuarial function holder for life firms under SUP 4 and 10, as a controlled function.
-During the preparatory period, both life and non-life firms should carefully consider how this function should be organised and best carried out and are encouraged to develop clear lines of reporting and accountability reflecting the nature and complexity of the business and avoiding potential conflicts of interest.
-Where the activities of the actuarial function includes potentially new activities as a result of EIOPA's guidelines, for example providing an opinion on underwriting policy and reinsurance arrangements, the PRA expects firms to undertake this work during the preparatory period to ensure their readiness for Solvency II.
+3.20 The PRA already oversees the appointment of the actuarial function holder for life firms under SUP 4 and 10, as a controlled function, but not for non-life firms outside the Lloyd's market.
+During the preparatory period, all firms should carefully consider how this function should be organised and best carried out and are encouraged to develop clear lines of reporting and accountability reflecting the nature and complexity of the business and avoiding potential conflicts of interest.
 In applying these guidelines to groups, the PRA encourages firms to plan for the actuarial function being used in a wider capacity through contributing to effective group risk management and governance.